 - Cap at MaxInterval to prevent excessive waits

-This means your application can handle various types of failures:
+This means your golang llm client can handle various types of failures:

 - Rate limiting (429 responses)